 Kellie earned her law degree from Temple University’s Beasley School of Law, Philadelphia, Pennsylvania.
 She earned her undergraduate degree in Political Science and Environmental Studies cum laude from Muhlenberg College.
 While at Muhlenberg, she worked as a teaching assistant in the College’s Political Science department and gained legal experience working in the legal department at Air Products and Chemicals, Allentown, Pennsylvania, and with the public interest group, Public Citizen, in Washington D.C.
 She enjoys traveling and has participated in study abroad programs in Cornwall, England and Rome, Italy.

 Kellie was a member and Note and Comment Editor for the Temple International & Comparative Law Journal from 2002-2004.
 Her article titled "Following the Money Trail: Can American Lawyers Use American and International Discovery Procedures to Prove the Link between International Terrorist Acts and Financiers?" was published in the Temple International & Comparative Law Journal.

-Kellie is a Board Member of the Lenape Valley Foundation where she was honored by the Board of Directors as the recipient of the 2016 President’s Award for her enthusiastic commitment to the development of The Lodge at Lenape Valley Foundation.
+Kellie is an active member of the Board of Directors of the Lenape Valley Foundation where she was honored by the Board of Directors as the recipient of the 2016 President’s Award for her enthusiastic commitment to the development of The Lodge at Lenape Valley Foundation.